Best Car Wash Kits: Thoroughly Clean and Protect Your Vehicle

 Founded in Connecticut, Armor All was formerly owned by Clorox.
 Now, it’s one of the leading providers of cleaning products for automobiles.
 A top selection is the Armor All Three-Pack of Cleaning Wipes.

 Opening its doors in 1941, this American company has roots in Chicago, where its head office remains.
-During its time on the market, Turtle Wax has developed a reputation for quality car maintenance supplies, such as the Turtle Wax Ultimate Car Care Kit.
+During its time on the market, Turtle Wax has developed a reputation for quality car maintenance supplies.

 Beginning operations in California more than 40 years ago, Chemical Guys has become a top name in car detailing and cleaning supplies.
 One of its most popular offerings is the Chemical Guys 14-Piece Car Wash Kit.